perty/aoc23/README.md

 ## Day 8

 Part 1 was quite easy.
 I just had to help it with the parsing of the input.
 It seems that empty lines often trips it up.

+Part 2 was a bit tricky, unnecessary so because we didn't read the specification in enough detail.
+While trying to find out was wrong, I peeked at Reddit and found a mentioning of LCM.
+Copilot understood the concept and added some code.
+We were still traversing the graph in a wrong way.
+Rereading the specification revealed a silly mistake.

+The confidence of Copilot is sometimes a bit in the way.
+I get the feeling that it has read the specification correctly and already have a solution.
+I have had confident coworkers, so the feeling is not novel.

+I have not saved the conversion this time, not sure that it is important.